Jay151061/jay151061.github.io/README.md

 ## features
-- [ ] work delivery *before 24* hrs if you book for emergency services,genarally 3 working days.
+- [ ] work delivery *before 24* hrs if you book for emergency services, otherwise genarally it takes 3 working days.
-- [ ] all written file will be in docx firmat and associated graphics will be send as zip folder
+- [ ] all written file will be in docx format and associated graphics will be send as zip folder
 - [ ] customer support through email

 ```markdown